Achievable logoAchievable logo

 Vector addition

-Vector addition can be performed directly only when vectors share the same direction.
+You can add vectors directly only when they share the same direction.

-When they differ, you must decompose each into its x,y, and z components and add these components separately to form the resultant vector.
-In effect, the sum of all the components of a vector reproduces the original vector.
+When vectors point in different directions, decompose each vector into its x,y, and z components, then add the components separately to form the resultant vector.
+The idea is that if you add all the components back together, you reproduce the original vector.

-Note that an operation between two vectors may yield either a vector or a scalar (for example, squaring a vector’s magnitude to calculate kinetic energy produces a scalar).
+An operation between two vectors may yield either a vector or a scalar.
+For example, squaring a vector’s magnitude to calculate kinetic energy produces a scalar.

 Sample: